NPEU/Joomla-Front-End-Form-Component-Skeleton/README.md

 Joomla Front-end Form Component Skeleton
 ========================================

+**Important** - Front end hasn't been updated yet so it's brokem.
+Will fix ASAP.

 A starting point for a Joomla front-end CRUD component.

 Presents a front-end user with usual CRUD views, e.g. Table of ALL items and a form to add/edit individual items.